tsunami416604/azure-docs.hu-hu/articles/machine-learning/team-data-science-process/scala-walkthrough.md

 **A kimenetre:**

-A cella futási időnek: 13 másodperc.
+A cella futási idejét: 13 másodperc.

     # LOAD A SAVED LINEAR REGRESSION MODEL FROM BLOB STORAGE AND SCORE A TEST DATA SET